adymanis/homebridge-ambientweather-pws-pull/README.md

 # homebridge-ambientweather-pws-pull Plugin
 Forked from https://github.com/homebridge/homebridge this HomeBridge plugin was modified to intereact with Ambient Weathers API and parse json output of a specific temprature sensor.
-Specfically so I can send pool temp from my pool to HomeKit.
+Specfically needed it to send temp from my pool to HomeKit.

 ## Installation